gSchool/TTP-EXCEL-CONTENT/excel-lessons/pivot-tables.md

 ## Solutions
 Example solutions to the exercises in this lesson above are available in [this](https://drive.google.com/uc?export=download&id=1o5tJpQQ6mcPWhNaNE4SR5El2FhWCTF9Y) spreadsheet.
 These are intended for use after the exercises are completed.

-## Postwork
-* Using the data for your capstone project, practice generating aggregates with pivot tables.
-Provide at least three take-aways.
-* Complete the Excel postion of your capstone project.